Youth Activities & Wellness

 Josephine Guerrero Family Resource Center

-The FRC is located in the Randall campus - Portables 2 & 3.
+The FRC is located on the Randall campus - Portables 2 & 3.

 They provide resources to support families and the community.